 2. If you think there is a Chinese company that might claim you owe it money, think about not going to China at all, but especially avoid the city in which that company is located.

-3. If you must go to China, think about using a bodyguard or two and think very carefully about where you stay and where you go.
-Most importantly, be very careful with whom you meet.
+3. If you must go to China, think about using a bodyguard or two and think about where you stay and where you go.
+Be careful with whom you meet.

-I say this because we have been involved in at least two cases where this was the case.
+My law firm has been involved in at least two cases where this was the case.
 U.S. company owed money to Chinese company.
-U.S. company ceased to do business and so its key figures assume the issue is resolved in that the company has no assets to pay any debt.
-They then get on a plane to a foreign country (one was a China case, the other was a Russia case) and they both get seized and “held hostage” until my law firm negotiates out their release.
-Both of these clients wanted us to argue that they personally did not owe the debt; rather, their companies did.
-Our response was to tell them “that would be an excellent argument if we had the luxury of filing court briefs and waiting months for a judge’s decision, but our goal here is to get these people released as quickly as possible.”
+U.S. company ceased to do business and so its key figures assumed the debt issues were resolved in that the companies had no assets to pay any debt.
+They then got on a plane to a foreign country (one was a China case, the other was a Russia case) and they both get seized and “held hostage” until my law firm negotiated out their release.
+Both of these clients wanted us to argue that they personally did not owe the debt; their companies did.
+Our response was to tell them “that would be an excellent argument if we had the luxury of filing court briefs and waiting months for a judge’s decision, but our goal here is to get you released as quickly as possible.”

 What are you seeing out there?